AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 ---
 layout: ../../layouts/BlogPost.astro
-title: "Video Streaming with Capped CRF: Balancing Quality and Bandwidth"
+title: "Video Streaming with Capped CRF"
 description: "How capped CRF encoding solves the quality vs bandwidth problem in video streaming.
 A practical guide with real examples."
 date: "2024-12-19"
-readTime: "15 min read"
+readTime: "12 min read"
 ---

-# Video Streaming with Capped CRF: Balancing Quality and Bandwidth
+# Video Streaming with Capped CRF

 Video compression might not sound exciting until it saves your stream from buffering hell.
 That's where capped CRF comes in - the solution to smooth playback.
 This isn't just another acronym in video tech.
 It's the key that lets you stream 4K content without melting your router.